Education Act 1696

 the Parochial Schools (Scotland) Act 1803 (43 Geo.
 3. c.
 54) would increase the schoolmaster's salary and modernise the language.

 The act was not effective elsewhere, as it was used only as a tool in an effort to wipe out Gaelic (the obliteration of the Highlands language was a stated goal of the Act of Privy Council dated 10 December 1616).
 That government policy towards the Highlanders was not different at the time of this act is exemplified by the contemporary "Act and remit in favour of the synod of Argyll" of 12 July 1695, which authorised military action to collect assessments made for the "erecting of English schools for rooting out of the Irish language, and other pious uses".

+Subsequent developments

+The whole act was repealed by section 78 of the Education (Scotland) Act 1872 (35 & 36 Vict. c.
+62), which came into force on 6 August 1872.